The School for Good and Evil (film): Production

-Development and pre-production
+Development and writing

 In 2011, studios reportedly considered a film adaptation based on The School for Good and Evil series.
 Shortly after the publication of the first book of the series in 2013, Roth Films partnered with Jane Startz Productions to acquire rights to produce a film based on the novel.
 Universal Pictures won the auction in a seven-figure deal for book and scriptwriting fees.
 Roth, Startz and Palak Patel were appointed producers.
 Chainani and Malia Scotch Marmo were hired to write the screenplay, with the former writing the initial two drafts.
 In July 2015, Chainani stated he and Scotch Marmo finished writing the script.

 After the film languished in development hell, Netflix purchased the rights with a new team that included David Magee and Laura Solon as screenwriters in 2017.
 The streaming service expressed interest in live-action family films since most family films were animated.
-Other studios frequently rejected big-budget productions because of the expenses or the risks of releasing a family film that was not based on preexisting intellectual property; however, the Netflix's ambition to find films that appeal to all ages led it to buy those productions, such as The School for Good and Evil.
+Other studios frequently rejected big-budget productions because of the expenses or the risks of releasing a family film that was not based on preexisting intellectual property; however, Netflix's ambition to find films that appeal to all ages led it to buy those productions, such as The School for Good and Evil.

 Paul Feig was offered a spot as director, but he was hesitant due to the film's contrasts with his style and unfamiliar genre.
 However, he reconsidered after he read the script, in which he enjoyed the characters, story, and opportunities for world-building.
 He was also interested in the relationships between the characters, as well as good and evil.
 Feig aimed to depict the lead characters' female friendship interestingly, as such relationships were often portrayed contentiously onscreen.
 Feig joined in 2020, with Roth, Jeffrey Kirschenbaum, Startz, Laura Fischer and Feig as producers, and Zack Roth, Patricia Riggen and Chainani as executive producers.
 Netflix was supportive of Feig's rewrites and changes.

-Of the process, Feig stated: "once you direct things that you write, ... you almost write like you're in the editing room".
-Sometimes, when the studio or producers requested that a certain thing be explained in the script and the writers suggested including it using dialogue, Feig knew that it was unneeded as "once you see two people ... looking at each other in that emotion, you just feel it"; however, they retained the lines in case audiences during test screenings did not understand that part.
+Chainani said the film would be a "very different animal" from the book.
+Feig stated that he is "very against any movies where you have to know things before you go there".
+The scenes were retrofitted so that they would still be unique from the books, but in a way that would hopefully please the fans.
+They often had to examine certain passages very closely to ensure they were not just recreating clichés.
 While the novels are targeted towards young adults, Feig set out to create "an anti-Disney" film that, while reinterpreting fairy tales, also probed genuine issues and darkness.
 In the books, the students are in their mid-teenage years; Feig, however, believed The School for Good and Evil did not necessarily need to be set at a high school.
 In the film, the students are approximately 18 to 19 years old.
 As the film developed, the team required more money for various things; Netflix subsequently increased the budget.